jhashuva/MVCTS/intro_to_python.md

 ![](./img/Introduction_to_Python0.png)

-Python is _Strongly typed_ language\, means type of the object does not change\.
+Python is _Strongly typed_ language, means type of the object does not change\.

-Reference: Introducing python 2ndEdition by BillLubanovic\,O’reilly
+Reference: Introducing python 2ndEdition by BillLubanovic,O’reilly

 # Python Data types